Haivision/srt/docs/API-functions.md

 Input:

 * `id`: unused, should be -1 (default when created by `srt_prepare_endpoint`)
-* `srcaddr`: bind to this address prior to connecting, if some address is set here
+* `srcaddr`: address to bind before connecting, if specified (see below for details)
 * `peeraddr`: target address to connect
 * `weight`: weight value to be set on the link
 * `config`: socket options to be set on the socket before connecting